satvik-dixit/satvik-dixit.github.io/index.md

 <img src="/assets/img/picture.jpg" alt="Satvik Dixit" class="profile-picture-small">
 <div class="intro-text">

 I am a master's student at Carnegie Mellon University.
-I work with Professor <a href="https://cmu-mlsp.github.io/team/bhiksha_raj">Bhiksha Raj</a> on Audio Language Models and Professor <a href="https://chrisdonahue.com/">Chris Donahue</a> on Generative Audio.
+I work with Professor <a href="https://chrisdonahue.com/">Chris Donahue</a> on Generative Audio and Professor <a href="https://cmu-mlsp.github.io/team/bhiksha_raj">Bhiksha Raj</a> on Audio Language Models.
 I am interested in audio understanding and generation.

 Previously, I interned with Dr <a href="https://sensein.group/">Satrajit Ghosh</a> at MIT and Dr <a href="https://www.epfl.ch/labs/lcav/people/martin-vetterli/">Martin Vetterli</a> at EPFL.
 I completed my undergraduate degree in Electrical Engineering at IIT Delhi, where my concentration was on signals processing and ML.